 On the other hand, the PSV GO Crusader received top-end overhauls on all main engines and generators, along with new thruster drive components and an upgrade to the vessel’s crew lounge.
 The company claims that this PSV is capable of supporting traditional oil and gas requirements including the transportation of liquid and bulk drilling fluids.

 Meanwhile, the MPSV GO Adventurer is completing its special survey with an expanded complement of enhancements and mission-critical equipment.
-Guice Offshore stated that this vessel will be its largest midsize, multi-purpose vessel upon its availability in early May 2022.
+Guice Offshore states that this vessel will be its largest midsize, multi-purpose vessel upon its availability in early May 2022.

-The firm further added that this MPSV is replete with a knuckle boom crane, 15-ton A-Frame, and an accommodation suite to house and office 40 personnel.
+The firm further adds that this MPSV is replete with a knuckle boom crane, 15-ton A-Frame, and an accommodation suite to house and office 40 personnel.
 The vessel is suited for several sectors, including government, research, subsea/diving and offshore wind.